 “Anxiety is a gas guzzler, not fuel for motivation” - Nisha Moodley

 I’ve also found that, in those particularly anxious moments, I return to my breath.
 A few rounds of deep breathing can completely alter my state, and bring peace of focus back.
-Here is recording of 2 mins of guided breathing I did for you.

 Where does your inspiration come from?